 Here’s how to make your own Sheet Mask (and spook your partner or roommates in the process).
 Happy Halloween!
 (You’re welcome.)

 1 teaspoon herbal tea (we love green for oily or blemish-prone, and chamomile for sensitive or dry skin)

 1 teaspoon coconut yogurt (optional)

-1 thin, absorbant towel or piece of cotton or hemp fabric (that you don’t mind cutting- we love an old t-shirt!)
+1 thin, absorbant towel or piece of cotton fabric (that you don’t mind cutting- we love an old t-shirt!)

 (1) Steep tea for 10 minutes (it’s gotta be really strong!).